 A request for additional information necessary for the notification to be considered complete, whether in the context of a phase I assessment or a phase II full investigation, has the effect of stopping the clock.
 When the Service sends such a request, the date on which a response is provided is deemed to reset the timetable (to the extend such request concerned dditional information necessary for the notification to be considered complete).
 The CPC may, if it considers it expedient to do so, carry out negotiations, hearings or discussions with any of the interested parties or other persons, which would also have the effect of stopping the clock, depending on the circumstances.

 The time limit under Phase I may be extended from 25 to 35 business days if one or more of the participating undertakings propose commitments, in-cluding revised commitments.

 The 90-day time limit under Phase II may be extended by to 20 business days if one or more of the participating undertakings propose commitments, including revised commitments.
 The time limit may only be extended if, at the time when the commitments are proposed, less than 20 business days remain until a decision should have been made under Phase II.

 The time limit under Phase II may also be extended upon a decision from the DCCA if one or more of the parties request or consent to the extension, which may not exceed 20 business days.

-There are two circumstances in which the CCPC’s initial Phase I investigation period may be extended:
+There are two circumstances in which the CCPC’s initial Phase 1 investigation period may be extended:

-- The CCPC may issue an RFI at any point during Phase I, which has the effect of resetting the process timetable to start from the date on which a complete response to the RFI is received.
-An extension of this type can only occur once.
+- The CCPC may issue an RFI at any point during Phase 1, which has the effect of resetting the process timetable to start from the date on which a complete response to the RFI is received.

 - The Phase 1 period is automatically extended to 45 working days where remedy proposals are made by the notifying parties to overcome competition concerns.